BeautyScientist/GSDIANOZAS/README.md

 I was having a particularly bad day with this and decided it was time to try and run with the stream rather than against it.
 Can I use the atomised nature of time in a world run by tech to achieve the sort of long-term goals that I have always imagined can only be done with long bouts of concentration?

 So here’s the plan.
 Let’s try splitting the day up into 6-minute sessions \- 5 for working and 1 for admin \- and see if, even with this constraint, something worthwhile can be created.
 For example \- a book on how to cope with continual interruptions.
-This opening paragraph is my first trial with the concept.
+This opening paragraph is my first trial with the #### ** is following the news a good idea?**

+I’ve been doing an unconscious experiment of my life.
+Most of the time I follow the news assiduously.
+I’ll get interesting in particular stories and follow them closely.
+Back in the days when the only source of opinion with the newspapers, I’d read the opinion columns.
+But when nothing was going on, that was interesting me very much I would go weeks sometimes months on end without checking out the headlines at all.
+Looking back on it, I can say with certainty that my level of interest in World events turned out to have no impact on them at all.
+So one thing is clear.
+I’m not duty bound to follow the news because of the impact that might have on anyone else.

+But does it do me any good?
+Most of the time I think it’s just entertainment.
+It’s interesting to know what the powerful are up to.
+It might also have been some use in helping me make decisions.
+But looking back on it, I don’t think any of this was particularly great.
+I would’ve been just as well informed for my own purposes by reading books.

+I’m writing this on what feels like a big news day.
+But I’ve just done the mental exercise of thinking back to previous similar events.
+Many things which seemed highly significant at the time have turned out to be much less so in hindsight.
+It’s good to know what other people are talking about.
+But then, I dare say those other people are very happy to bring you up-to-date if you don’t know what’s going on.

+Of course it’s rather hard to avoid the news nowadays.
+So I don’t think becoming a hermit is feasible.
+But I’m going to make a conscious effort to make sure I devote the minimum attention to current affairs that I can.

 #### **Can fasting give you a short term mental boost?**